 What approach are you taking?
 Are you choosing three words or putting the odds against you when following through with a New Year's resolution?

 Applying the 3 Words Every Day

-It might seem hard to choose three words but even harder to stay on track throughout the year.
+It might seem complicated to choose three words, but even harder to stay on track throughout the year.
 In the past, I have used a daily software reminder.

-Finding a way to remind yourself throughout the year will keep you on track with your three words.
-It will make it easier for you to commit to them.
+Finding a way to remind yourself throughout the year will keep you on track with your three words, making it easier for you to commit to them.

 "Remember that your day is your week is your month is your year.
 Your success comes from each choice you make along the path.
 And it’s always your choice." ~ Chris Brogan

 My 3 Words Over The Years